Targeted assassinations on the rise in Afghanistan

-Category: World Hits: 3Almost 20 years after the US-led intervention in Afghanistan that ousted the Taliban, the security situation is getting worse almost every day, amid a new campaign of targeted assassinations.
+Category: World Hits: 7Almost 20 years after the US-led intervention in Afghanistan that ousted the Taliban, the security situation is getting worse almost every day, amid a new campaign of targeted assassinations.
 Although peace negotiations between the Taliban and Afghanistan resumed again last week, they are failing to prevent violence on the ground.
 For a time, the capital Kabul was a more or less spared the chaos, but that era seems to be over, especially with an approaching deadline for US troop withdrawal.
 Our correspondents report.

 Read more https://www.france24.com/en/tv-shows/focus/20210301-targeted-assassinations-on-the-rise-in-afghanistan